Josippon

-Josippon (or Sefer Yosippon, the Book of Yosippon, ספר יוסיפון) is one of the most influential medieval chronicles of Jewish history, translated into many languages and republished in many editions, and a landmark of Jewish national historiography.
+The Book of Josippon, also called Sefer Yosippon (ספר יוסיפון), is one of the most influential medieval chronicles of Jewish history, translated into many languages and republished in many editions, and a landmark of Jewish national historiography.
 It is a history of the Roman Empire and its Jewish inhabitants from the biblical history of Adam to the age of Titus.
 The author writes that he is copying the works of Roman-Jewish historian Josephus to whom its name refers.
 It was composed in the 10th century in Byzantine Italy.
-The Ethiopic version of Josippon is recognized as canonical by the Ethiopian Orthodox Tewahedo Church and the Eritrean Orthodox Tewahedo Church.
+The Ethiopic version of Josippon is recognized as canonical by the broader canon of the Ethiopian Orthodox Tewahedo Church and the Eritrean Orthodox Tewahedo Church.
 It is also part of the Coptic Bible.

 History

 The anonymous author of the work writes that he is copying from the writings of the old Jewish-Roman historian Josephus, whom the author calls Joseph ben Gorion (יוסף בן גוריון).
 The name Joseph is given the Greek ending on, resulting in the book's title Josephon, Joseppon, or Josippon.
 His Arabic name Yusibus is, according to Wellhausen, identical with "Hegesippus".
 A gloss gives the form from Italian Giuseppe.
 Trieber held the singular view that the author lived in the fourth century and derived much of his material from Hegesippus.
 In the Arabic and Yemenite translations, the author is called "Yusuf ibn Qaryun."

 The earliest textual versions surviving today are from the Cairo Geniza, fragments dated to the 11th century.
 Shulamit Sela has proposed that the earliest version might have been only the material from the Book of Maccabees.

 The Sefer Josippon was compiled in Hebrew early in the 10th century by a Jewish native of the Greek-speaking community of the Catepanate of Italy in Southern Italy, which was at that time part of the Byzantine Empire.
 The version edited and expanded by Yehudah ibn Moskoni (1328-1377), a Romaniote Jew from Ohrid, in the Balkan region, was printed in Constantinople in 1510 and translated to English in 1558.
 Moskoni was part of a Byzantine Greek-Jewish milieu that produced a number of philosophical works in Hebrew and a common intellectual community of Jews in the Mediterranean.
 Moskoni's version of Josippon became the most popular book published by Jews and about Jews for non-Jews, who ascribed its authenticity to the Roman Josephus, until the 20th century.